mjordan/islandora_workbench_docs/docs/fields.md

 !!! note
     If content-type field values apply to all of the rows in your CSV file, you can avoid including them in the CSV and instead use "[CSV field templates](/islandora_workbench_docs/field_templates/)".

-#### Single and multi-valued fields
+### Single and multi-valued fields

 Drupal allows for fields to have a single value, a specific maximum number of values, or unlimited number of values.
+In the CSV input file, each Drupal field corresponds to a single CSV field.
+In other words, the CSV column names must be unique, even if a Drupal field allows multiple values.
+Populating multivalued fields is explained below.

 #### Single-valued fields